rayienda/cherry-store-mobile/README.md

 ### What is the use-case for setState()?
 Explain the variable that can be affected by setState().

 The setState() function is used to update the state variables of a component or widget.
 When setState() is called, it triggers a re-render, updating the UI based on the new state values.
-It's essential when:
+It's important when:

-- Updating a counter, text, or any value displayed to the user after a user interaction.
+- Updating a counter, text, or any value displayed to the user after a user interaction
-- Change the appearance of an element in response to user input, such as button press, form submission, or slider adjustment.
+- Change the appearance of an element in response to user input, such as button press, form submission, or slider adjustment
-- Fetch data asynchronously and update the view once the data is loaded.
+- Fetch data asynchronously and update the view once the data is loaded

-Variables Affected by setState()
+Variables that can be affected by setState():
-Any state variable that represents the dynamic properties of a component or widget can be updated within setState().
-These variables are typically:

-- State variables like counters, flags, or lists representing interactive UI elements.
+- State variables like counters, flags, or lists representing interactive UI elements
-- UI-related properties such as colors, visibility toggles, or dimensions that change dynamically.
+- UI-related properties such as colors, visibility toggles, or dimensions that change dynamically

+Examples:

+items: If the ItemHomepage list is changed (e.g. adding or removing items), we need to call setState() to update the GridView with the latest data npm, name, className: If there are changes to the user data (NPM, name, class), setState() allows these data updates to be displayed directly in the UI

+By using setstate(), the application will update the display according to the latest data

 ### Explain the difference between const and final keyword.